Affiliate links on Android Authority may earn us a commission. Learn more.

-If you want Guard Plus as a free add-on, you have to sign up for Ring Protect Pro through ring.com, or else a 1st gen Ring Protect Plus subscription.
+If you want Guard Plus as a free add-on, you have to sign up for Protect Pro through ring.com, or else have a grandfathered 1st gen Protect Plus subscription.

 With that in place all you need to do is link your Ring and Amazon accounts, which you’ve probably already done if you have both Ring and Echo devices.
 When you go to activate Guard in the Alexa app, you’ll be guided through Guard Plus setup.